Luck in Hunting

-In reviewing my last few stories I realized that the common thread was luck; both good and bad.
+In reviewing my last few stories I realized that the common thread was luck; both good and bad luck.
 Luck vs. skill is a constant struggle in hunting, so today I’ve written some of my ideas concerning luck:

 I had kind of a push-pull type of conversation with a friend not too long ago.
 He said that hunting had a whole lot to do with luck, which was something he generally lacked.
 Taken a bit back, I retorted that hunting also has a whole lot to do with skill.
 He replied, “Yes, but luck is definitely a factor.”
 I replied, “Yes, it’s true; you have to have some luck on your side, but you need skills too; it’s not a 50/50 split.
 I’d say it’s closer to 80/20; Sure, a guy is will occasionally stumble into a big buck, but without some decent skills he won’t be consistent from year to year.”
 We left it at that.